jabranham/personal-website/content/post/using-pandoc-export-to-word.md

 # Outro
 That about wraps it up.
 I hope this was useful.
 After using pandoc to convert latex to Word, I've come to the conclusion that it's good enough for infrequent or one-off conversions.
 It's certainly not the case that I'll be stuck retyping the whole paper to submit it to a journal that only accepts docx files, for example.
 What it is not good enough to do (yet?) is collaboration with a coauthor who uses word.

+[^1]: Update 2017-11-10: A helpful reader pointed out to me that if your bib file is incorrectly formatted, this will cause pandoc-citeproc to throw an error.
+You can use `pandoc-citeproc -y library.bib` to find out which entry is causing the error.